fictzio/rpg-markdown/README.md

 To allow for writing of dialogs RPG Markdown uses the Markdown dialect [Fountain](http://fountain.io/) which allows for writing of screenplays.

-It also suggest how to use Front Matter to enrich the markdown content.
+It also suggests how to use Front Matter to enrich the markdown content.

 ### Markdown inspiration